Florastamine/FlockSDK/README.md

 Starting from release `0.7.1a`, the engine is going into a "freeze" mode, which means development isn't halted, but temporarily paused.
 There are several reasons for this:
 1. [CMake](https://cmake.org/) is a great build system, but a burden to maintain.
 2. Pausing the engine development will allow me to devote more of my free time developing the game instead.

+The SDK is now deprecated and will no longer receive further development.
+Please head over to the [Flock SDK Reborn repository](https://github.com/Florastamine/FlockSDK-Reborn) for a newer, better incarnation of the project.